mkuthan/mkuthan.github.io/_posts/2014-08-20-mastering-nodejs-book-review.md

 ## Scaling on single node

 Spawning, forking child processes is easy, communication between parent and children processes is easy as well.
-Cluster module simplifies web application implementation for multi-core processors and it is very easy to understand and control.
+Cluster module simplifies web application implementation for multi-core processors and it's very easy to understand and control.

 ## Horizontal scaling